|Oracle® Database Administrator's Reference

 iowaitalone is not necessarily an indication of an Input-Output bottleneck.

-If you disable mirror write consistency for an Oracle data file allocated on a raw logical volume, then the Oracle Database fail recovery process uses resilvering to recover after a system failure.
+If you disable mirror write consistency for an Oracle data file allocated on a raw logical volume, then the Oracle Database crash recovery process uses resilvering to recover after a system failure.
 This resilvering process prevents database inconsistencies or corruption.

-During fail recovery, if a data file is allocated on a logical volume with multiple copies, then the resilvering process performs a checksum on the data blocks of all the copies.
+During crash recovery, if a data file is allocated on a logical volume with multiple copies, then the resilvering process performs a checksum on the data blocks of all the copies.
 It then performs one of the following:

 If the data blocks in a copy have valid checksums, then the resilvering process uses that copy to update the copies that have invalid checksums.